MicrosoftDocs/azure-docs/articles/mysql/concepts-migrate-mydumper-myloader.md

     ```

 >[!Tip]
 >The command you use to install the package will differ based on the Linux distribution you have as the installers are different.
+The mydumper/myloader is available for following distributions Fedora, RedHat , Ubuntu, Debian, CentOS , openSUSE and MacOSX.
 For more information, see **[How to install mydumper](https://github.com/maxbube/mydumper#how-to-install-mydumpermyloader)**